nbosc/RDTExtractorWeb/README.md

 `conda env create -f environment.yml`

+In Linux, activate the environment using:

 `source activate RDTExtractorWeb`

+In Windows, use:

+`activate RDTExtractorWeb`

 You will need to put the data files we will provide in the (root folder)/API/static/data/ folder.